unparalleled-js/docs-1/docs/workbot/modals.md

         <tr>
             <td>Hidden parameters</td>
             <td>
-                When users do a modal submission, you may want to pass some hidden parameters (e.g. the user ID, opportunity_id) so that the downstream recipe has context to work with.
-You'll need to define these parameters in the downstream recipe to use them there. <br><br>The parameter names in both upstream & downstream recipes must match.
+            When users submit modals, you may want to pass some parameters (e.g. the user ID, opportunity ID) so that the downstream recipe has context to work with.<br><br>You'll need to define these parameters in the <b>New command</b> trigger in the downstream recipe so that it's prepared to receive them.
+The parameter names in both upstream & downstream recipes must match.<br><br>Parameters can be passed either in comma-separated name-value pairs, e.g. name: John Smith, user_id: AB12345 or in JSON, e.g. {"opportunity_id": "OPP1234567"}.
+When using JSON, you can also pass array or object parameters.<br><br>It's important to ensure the parameter names and data types match their upstream counterparts, e.g. when using <code>opportunity_id</code> as a singleline input in the view of modal (rendered in an upstream recipe), also specify <code>opportunity_id</code> as a string parameter in the <b>New command</b> of the downstream recipe.
             </td>
         </tr>
         <tr>